AsadiAhmad/Gesture-Detection/README.md

 You can easily run this code on google colab by just clicking this badge [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/AsadiAhmad/Gesture-Detection/blob/main/Code/Gesture_Detection.ipynb)

-Live version not have google colab version because the google colab will crash
+Live version not have google colab version because the google colab will crash.

+## 🪪 License

+This project is licensed under the MIT License.